stem-club-of-america/SCOA/labs/secrets_and_ciphers/README.md

 ```

 ## Rotation Cipher
 We'll use a rot13 (rotate 13) cipher.
 This is an easy cipher because the alphabet has 26 characters.
-If weotate 13 characters to the right, you have your cipher character and rotate 13 again and you have your original character.
-We'll apply this logic using the ascii decimal values above.
+If we rotate 13 characters to the right, you have your cipher character and rotate 13 again and you have your original character.
+We'll apply this logic using the ASCII decimal values above.

 ```python3
 def rot13(phrase):